 No soy de aquí ni de allá, I was born in the state of Chihuahua, Mexico and was raised in New Mexico, the state I call home.
 I started out my undergraduate career at UNM and quickly became involved with El Centro de la Raza.
 Being a DREAMer presented different obstacles for me but El Centro was always there to help me through them.
 El Centro also helped me discover a passion for working with students in the higher education system.
 It had been my dream to one day work here as a staff member and now I am happily living this dream!

 Hola, mi nombre es Yudith Yesenia Ruiz.
 I was born in Zacatecas, Mexico but raised in Albuquerque, New Mexico.
 As an undergraduate student, El Centro de La Raza and their staff became my second home and family.
 Its members became my close friends and supporters through my academic journey.
 Thanks to El Centro, I overcame my insecurities and self-doubts as a Latina, first generation college student.
-I found validation through the people I met, by sharing our stories and connecting through a common struggle, the struggle of overcoming stereotypes, discrimination and prejudice.
+I found validation through the people I met, by sharing our stories and connecting through a common struggle.

-I am proud to say that I will be receiving a Master of Arts in Language, Literacy, and Sociocultural Studies, with a concentration in Education Thought and Sociocultural Studies.
-I will also be receiving the Race and Social Justice Certification, with the hopes of strengthening my skills in dealing with social justice issues and the empowerment of students of color.
-This achievement means a great to deal to me, because this allows me to raise awareness and advocacy to social injustice among marginalized students.
+I have obtained a Master of Arts in Language, Literacy, and Sociocultural Studies, with a concentration in Education Thought and Sociocultural Studies.
+I have also attained the Race and Social Justice Certification, with the hopes of strengthening my skills in dealing with social justice issues and the empowerment of students of color.

-It is a great honor to be part of El Centro de La Raza family.
+It is an honor to be part of El Centro de La Raza familia.
 I wish to give back much of what they have given to me.
-I hope to validate and empower students so that they can recognize that their struggle is unique.
-I want to foster their courage to speak from their experiences and refuse to be silenced.
+I hope to validate and empower students to use their unique cultural experiences as a strength to continue to move forward in their academic journeys.